egiberne/cat-photo-app/STEP_BY_STEP.md

 ## Step 64 | Add a Link to an External Page
-Turn the existing freeCodeCamp.org text into a link by enclosing it in an anchor (a) element.
-The href attribute should be set to https://www.freecodecamp.org.
+Turn the existing `freeCodeCamp.org` text into a link by enclosing it in an anchor `a` element.
+The href attribute should be set to `https://www.freecodecamp.org`.

 ## Step 65 | Add a Head Element
-Notice that everything you've added to the page so far is inside the body element.
-All page content elements that should be rendered to the page go inside the body element.
+Notice that everything you've added to the page so far is inside the `body` element.
+All page content elements that should be rendered to the page go inside the `body` element.
 However, other important information goes inside the head element.

 ## Step 66 | Add a Title Element
-The tit`le element determines what browsers show in the title bar or tab for the page.
+The `title` element determines what browsers show in the *title* bar or tab for the page.

 Add a `title` element within the `head` element using the text below:`CatPhotoApp`